 \section{Abstract}

+This paper presents approaches to mean-field control, motivated by distributed control of multi-agent systems.
+Control solutions are based on a convex optimization problem, whose domain is a convex set of probability mass functions (pmfs).
+The main contributions follow:

-This paper presents advances in Kullback-Leibler-Quadratic (KLQ) optimal control: a stochastic control framework for Markovian models.
-The motivation is distributed control of large networks.
-As in prior work, the objective function is composed of a state cost in the form of Kullback-Leibler divergence plus a quadratic control cost.
-With this choice of objective function, the optimal probability distribution of a population of agents over a finite time horizon is shown to be an exponential tilting of the nominal probability distribution.
-The same is true for the controlled transition matrices that induce the optimal probability distribution.
-However, one limitation of the previous work is that randomness can only be introduced via the control policy; all uncontrolled (natural) processes must be modeled as deterministic to render them immutable under an exponential tilting.
-In this work, only the controlled dynamics are subject to tilting, allowing for more general probabilistic models.
+\wham{1.} Kullback-Leibler-Quadratic (KLQ) optimal control is a special case, in which the objective function is composed of a control cost in the form of Kullback-Leibler divergence between a candidate pmf and the nominal, plus a quadratic cost on the sequence of marginals.
+Theory in this paper extends prior work on deterministic control systems, establishing that the optimal solution is an exponential tilting of the nominal pmf.
+Transform techniques are introduced to reduce complexity of the KLQ solution, motivated by the need to consider time horizons that are much longer than the inter-sampling times required for reliable control.

+\wham{2.} Infinite-horizon KLQ leads to a state feedback control solution with attractive properties.
+It can be expressed as either state feedback, in which the state is the sequence of marginal pmfs, or an open loop solution is obtained that is more easily computed.

-Another advancement is a reduction in complexity based on lossy compression using transform techniques.
-This is motivated by the need to consider time horizons that are much longer than the inter-sampling times required for reliable control.
-Numerical experiments are performed in a power network setting.
-The results show that the KLQ method enables the aggregate power consumption of a collection of flexible loads to track a time-varying reference signal, while simultaneously ensuring each individual load satisfies its own quality of service constraints.
+\wham{3.} Numerical experiments are surveyed in an application of distributed control of residential loads to provide grid services, similar to utility-scale battery storage.
+The results show that KLQ optimal control enables the aggregate power consumption of a collection of flexible loads to track a time-varying reference signal, while simultaneously ensuring each individual load satisfies its own quality of service constraints.